 NIH Visitor Information webpage for more details.

-To request a copy of a document DIS has on file, please email your request to:
+To request a copy of a document DIS has on file, email

 DIS@mail.nih.gov.
-Requests for copies must be made in writing and contain a list of the specific document(s) needed.
-Your request will be processed within two weeks and you will be contacted via email when your copy is ready for pick-up at the DIS office.
+Copy requests must be made in writing and contain a list of the specific document(s) needed.
+Your request will be processed within two weeks.

 The DIS email